okbob/plpgsql_lint/README.md

 as target for dynamic queries or disable _plpgsql_lint_ for functions that use a dynamic queries.

+### Temporary tables

+_plpgsql_lint_ cannot to verify queries over temporary tables that are created in plpgsql's function runtime.
+For this use case is necessary to create a fake temp table or disable _plpgsql_lint_ for this function.

 ## Licence

 Copyright (c) Pavel Stehule (pavel.stehule@gmail.com)